 The Cotswolds and the Lake District

 England has always been heaven for nature lovers.
 The Cotswolds and the Lake District is the ideal setting to enjoy the serene beauty that England area offers.
 The ease of travel makes Cotswolds even bigger tourist attraction.
 Being an amalgam of Oxfordshire, Gloucestershire, Somerset, Wiltshire, Warwickshire, and Worcestershire, Cotswolds is indeed fascinating.
 The area offers biking, horse riding, trails to explore and marketplaces with lots of history, all replete with village greens.
 Another quaint attraction is the Lake District National Park that is located to the north of Cotswolds.
 With an area of 1,448 square kilometers, it encompasses 12 of the country’s largest lakes.
 Enjoy hiking, canoeing, and cycling through the loveliest natural settings to replenish yourself over the holiday.
 The beautiful park is the perfect location for photography lovers.
 For the literature buffs, visiting the homes of some UK famous poets is another thrill.
+You can also consider getting your second passport UK.

 Another hidden treasure in the UK is the beautiful and aesthetic city of York.
 The medieval area is famous for the gorgeous cathedrals that leave tourists spellbound.
 The feather on the cap is the York Minster.
 The Gothic cathedral is endowed with history owing to its origins dating back to the 3rd century.
 The proud owner of the biggest stained-glass window also boasts ornately decorated interiors.
 The north transept and the crypt are also great attractions.
 Walk through the Shambles to absorb the beauty of the old-timber buildings as well as cute cafes and restaurants.
 Go to the Diagon Alley to check what is behind the famous Harry Potter marketplace.
 Jorvik Viking Centre is another gem of the city celebrated for its fantastic history of Vikings.
 Get the best view of the fine old steam engines (dating back to 1820s) at the National Railway Museum.